pit-ray/win-vind/README.md

 ### System
 - system for repeating commands
-- by one key + mouse clicking, transition Editor-Mode
+- By one key + mouse clicking, transitions Editor-Mode for a target window.
+(If change a selected window, turn off Editor-Mode.)
 - setting of an initial mode
 - system for jumping to any line
 - better error message system
 - improve interfaces of Preferences/Bind-List
 - better useful translating system for developer

+There are already implemented functions in <a href="https://github.com/pit-ray/win-vind/blob/master/latest_log.md">latest_log.md</a>.

 ## Development Enviroment
 ||Name and Version|